sanfrancesco/prerendercloud-lambda-edge/README.md

 ## Caveats

-1. This solution probably won't work unless you cache your URLs into prerender.cloud's cache first
-    * This is because Lambda@Edge has a 3s timeout which is not enough time for the prerendering to complete
+1. If you can't tolerate a slow first request (where subsequent requests are served from cache in CloudFront):
-    * The best practice then, is: crawling before invalidating the CloudFront distrubtion - just hit all of the URLs with [service.prerender.cloud](https://www.prerender.cloud/docs/api) and configure a prerender-cache-duration of something very long - like 1 week.
+    * crawl before invalidating the CloudFront distrubtion - just hit all of the URLs with [service.prerender.cloud](https://www.prerender.cloud/docs/api) and configure a `prerender-cache-duration` of something longer than the default of 5 minutes (300) - like 1 week (604800).
-    * alternatively you can set the CloudFront TTLs to 0s, so CloudFront will request from prerender.cloud servers on every request - so the first call would probably timeout, but the 2nd will not timeout and will come from prerender.cloud cache.
-This defeats the purpose of using CloudFront though, since you'll be hitting the "origin" (service.prerender.cloud) on every request.
 2. This solution will serve index.html in place of something like `/some-special-file.html` even if `/some-special-file.html` exists on your origin
     * We're waiting for the Lambda@Edge to add a feature to address this
 3. Redirects (301/302 status codes)